nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 |-----------|------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `INDEX`   | The index of the target interview as shown in the interview list | Must be a positive unsigned integer 1, 2, 3, …​ The upper limit of valid integers is the number of interviews currently displayed in the interview list |

-* The `INDEX` refers to the index number shown in the displayed interview list.

 Examples:
 * `delete-i 1` deletes the 1st interview in the address book.